VandaFarsad/portfolio-reactified/README.md

 Welcome to the repository of my Portfolio Page!
 This project is a hybrid web application built using the Django backend framework and the React frontend library.
 It leverages the power of Django for server-side rendering and React for a dynamic and interactive user interface.
 TypeScript is used for type-safe JavaScript, and Docker is used for containerization.

+You can view a live demo of the application at [www.initial-commit.com](http://www.initial-commit.com).

+## Features

+- **Fetched Data**: The data for the Experience section is dynamically fetched from the Django backend.
+This allows for easy updating and maintenance of content.
+- **Responsive Design**: The application is fully responsive and automatically adapts to different screen sizes.
+It provides an optimal user experience on desktops, tablets, and mobile devices.
+- **Dark Mode**: The application supports a dark mode that can be toggled on and off through a switch in the user interface.
+This enhances the user experience, especially in low-light environments.
+- **Modern Technologies**: The application utilizes modern web technologies such as React for a dynamic user interface, Django for server-side rendering, and TypeScript for type-safe JavaScript.
+- **Docker Support**: The application can be run with Docker and Docker Compose, simplifying setup and deployment.

 ## Prerequisites

 Ensure you have the following tools installed on your machine: